 This mushroom spinach soup is all about flavor and rustic texture!

-Garlic, onions, and herbs combined together compliment the tender bits of deep earthy flavor from the mushrooms.
-Soft wilted spinach is added to the delicious flavor combination, for extra nutrition.
+Garlic, onions, and herbs combined to compliment the tender bits of deep earthy flavor from the mushrooms.
+Soft wilted spinach is added to the delicious flavor combination for extra nutrition.
 The soup is finished with a few homemade croutons thrown on top to offset the creaminess with a nice satisfying and contrasting crunch.

 A Special Note:

 Something very noteworthy I learned when making this soup is that you cannot use low-fat or skim milk.
 Well, you can, but I do not recommend it.

 Using skim or low-fat milk makes the soup very thin.
 You really want this soup to be thick, silky and hearty, not thin or watery.
 A bowl of this soup using whole milk is still less than 300 calories a serving.
 So, use the good stuff and have no regrets!

 If you’re looking for a way to brighten up a gray February day, here’s the perfect soup for the job!
 This delicious mushroom spinach soup is a great Meatless Monday dish or for when you need a quick and easy weeknight dinner.